gnistor-se/gnistor/content/event/2025-03-04-feminist-festival.md

 ★FEMINIST FESTIVAL★
 MARCH 4th - MARCH 9th

-In honor of International Women's Day on March 8th, Smålands is arranging a week of fun, interesting, and important events!
+In honor of International Womens Day on March 8th, Smålands is arranging a week of fun, interesting, and important events!
 Have a look at the schedule and get ready! ❤ ♀ ⚧ 🚩

 TUESDAY 4/3:
 LECTURE: GENDER & FASCISM 19:00